 The benefits offered under the Company's investment contracts are mainly based on the return on the assets of the Company.
 This investment mix is unique and cannot be replicated by any benchmark indicator or combinations thereof with sufficiently high correlation to the assets of the Company.
-The Company communicates the performance of these contracts, by the change in the unit values in the case of the Managed Funds and by the rate of interest credited in the case of the deposit administration contracts.
+The Company communicates the performance of these contracts, by the change in the unit values for Managed Funds, and by the rate of interest credited for deposit administration contracts.